THOMASELOVE/431-classes-2023/class26/README.md

 1. Monday 2023-12-11 is the last day of TA office hours, and is also the last day for Campuswire.
 2. The 431 Zoom recordings of Fall 2023 classes will disappear on 2023-12-25, so if you want them, download them before Christmas.
-3. The Fall 2023 431 Course Slides, Class Notes, Website and Google Drive Folder will disappear on 2024-06-01.
+3. The Fall 2023 431 Course Slides, Class Notes, Website and Google Drive Folder will stay where they are until 2024-06-01.
 4. This Spring's 432 class will begin at 1 PM on Tuesday 2024-01-16.
 The 432 website will go live on 2024-01-12, and all registered students will be informed via their CWRU email when it does.
 5. This Spring's 500 class will begin at 8:30 AM on Thursday 2024-01-18.
 The 500 website will also go live on 2024-01-12, and all registered students will be informed via their CWRU email when it does.